WHAT IS STEM?

 The Davis School District STEM Fair

-For information on the Davis STEM Fair see the Science department page.
+For information on dates, place, and registration, see the Science department page.

 Building Student Interest in Science